spraakbanken/swell-project/Correction_annotation_guidelines.md

 *	It is not reasonable to interpret the correction as a correction of a spelling mistake or a word formation mistake.
 In that case the correction should be tagged with the O tag or the L-Der tag respectively.
 In other words: The O and L-Der tags have higher priority than the L-FL tag.
 (See the section on non-Swedish words and sequences below.)

-#### L-Ref (pronoun reference)
+#### L-Ref (anaphoric expressions)

-The L-Ref tag represents the correction category _reference correction_.
-It includes anaphoric pronouns which have been corrected in order to have the grammatical form (gender, number, reflexive/non-reflexive) which suits its reference as revealed by the context.
+The L-Ref is used for anaphoric pronominal expressions which have been corrected in order to have the grammatical form and semantic content (gender, number, reflexive/non-reflexive, sexus, directional/locational etc.) which suits its correlate.

 _Examples_